Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Experiments

-Third row (c) contains stunning images of a modern high speed train passing beside a majestic waterfall.
-Even though the “waterfall” is an uncommon object and has never been seen as an instance name in COCO2017 dataset, our model was able to interpret and handle it.
-However, we observe that all of our output images in the middle row missed the “tunnel”.
-This maybe because it was not in the grounding entity input.
-The open-set qualitative visuals indicate that ObjectDiffusion was able to retain the knowledge of the pretrained text-to-image model while successfully demonstrating the conditioning abilities from the weights of the pretraining and the fine-tuning grounding task.
+Third row (c) contains stunning images of a modern high-speed train passing beside a waterfall.
+Even though the waterfall is an uncommon and has never been seen as an instance name in the COCO2017 dataset, our model is able to interpret and generate it.
+However, we observe that all of our output images miss the tunnel.
+This may be because it was not in the grounding entity input.
+The open-set qualitative visuals indicate that ObjectDiffusion is able to retain the knowledge of the pretrained SD \cite{rombach2022high} and GLIGEN \cite{li2023gligen} models while successfully demonstrating conditioning capabilities on the fine-tuning grounding task.

 The last row (d) in Figure \ref{fig:open-set-various} emphasizes the powerful regional grounding skills of our model.
-The layout is constructed by stacking three bounding boxes of varying sizes belonging to the same object name, “a fluffy Pomeranian”.
-As seen by synthesized images, ObjectDiffusion succeeds in generating the correct entity with the correct size in the correct location.
-Furthermore, our model exhibits high level of diversity, that is, it renders the “Pomeranians” with three different colors, brown, white, and black, and with three different background illumination contrasts.
+The layout is constructed by stacking three bounding boxes of varying sizes, all belonging to the same object name, a fluffy Pomeranian.
+As seen in the synthesized images, ObjectDiffusion succeeds in generating the correct entity with the correct size in the correct location.
+Furthermore, our model exhibits a high level of diversity, rendering the Pomeranians in three different colors: brown, white, and black, and with three different background illumination contrasts.

-Examples of the open-set images demonstrate ObjectDiffusion capabilities of synthesizing realistic and artistic visuals, both of which are spectacular, diverse, and high-quality.
+Generated images from the open-set vocabulary settings demonstrate the capabilities ObjectDiffusion of synthesizing realistic and artistic visuals, both of which are spectacular, diverse, and high-quality.